EcoExtreML/STEMMUS_SCOPE/docs/STEMMUS_SCOPE_on_CRIB.md

 3. Check `config_file_crib.txt` and change the paths if needed, specifically "InputPath" and "OutputPath".
-4. Follow one of the instructions below:
+4. Follow the instructions below:

 #### Run using MATLAB that requires a license